PyMesh/PyMesh/docs/basic.rst

 In PyMesh, a `Mesh` consists of 3 parts: geometry, connectivity and attributes.

-* Geometry consists of vertices, faces and generialized voxels (i.e. a volume element such as tetrahedron or hexahedron).
-The dimention of the embedding space, face type, voxel type can all be inferred from the geometry data.
+* Geometry consists of vertices, faces and generalized voxels (i.e. a volume element such as tetrahedron or hexahedron).
+The dimension of the embedding space, face type, voxel type can all be inferred from the geometry data.
 It is possible for a mesh to consist of 0 vertices or 0 faces or 0 voxels.

 * The connectivity contains adjacency information, including vertex-vertex, vertex-face, vertex-voxel, face-face, face-voxel and voxel-voxel adjacencies.

-* Attributes are arbirary value field assigned to a mesh.
+* Attributes are arbitrary value field assigned to a mesh.
 One could assign a scalar or vector for each vertex/face/voxel.
 There are a number predefined attributes.